allhailalona/TriMatch/README.md

 - Several authentication paths are pending additional infrastructure setup.
 See current implementation status below:
 ![alt text](image.png)

+- The score synchronization relies on client-side state data rather than server-side Redis values, making it vulnerable to client-side    manipulation.
+This could be fixed by using Redis as the source of truth for game statistics during sync operations.
+For now sets shown in total sets found during game are very much insecure and simply are a state from context.
+This is due to time contraints.
 - Current OTP implementation uses WebSocket for development.
 Post-MVP production release would integrate WSS (WebSocket Secure) protocol.